JMPerez/spotify-grid-play/README.md

 # Spotify Grid Play

 Grid Play is a sample [Spotify App](https://developer.spotify.com/technologies/apps/) showing a tracklist that is rendered as multiple covers.
+It uses the legacy Spotify Apps API version 0.x.

 ![Spotify Grid Play screenshot](https://raw.github.com/JMPerez/spotify-grid-play/master/spotify-grid-play.jpg)

+## Goal
 The default [views controls](https://developer.spotify.com/technologies/apps/docs/) allow rendering a tracklist as a vertical list of tracks, or rendering a cover with a play button that plays the context of the tracklist.

 This app shows another option, where each track is rendered using its cover and a play button, and they are synchronized to play in order.